tutek1/DTLabs/05_AINavMeshFSM/lab05.md

 - `F2` - slows down time by 1/2
 - `F3` - speeds up time by 2

 Having a script like this in your project is **extremely useful** for fast and easy **debugging**.
-More over you can easily expand it to solve your project specific debugging issues.
+Moreover you can easily expand it to solve your project-specific debugging issues.
 I **recommend** copying it into your project if you plan on using Godot.

 However, firstly we need to learn about **Singletons** and **Autoload**!

 ### Singleton Pattern and Autoload
-The Singleton pattern is a software design pattern that **restricts a class**, so that there cannot be more than a **singular instance**.
+The Singleton pattern is a software design pattern that **restricts a class**, so that there cannot be more than a **singular instance** of it.
 In most other game engines you would have to use Singletons for scripts like the `global_debug.gd`.

 In **Godot** you could also use Singletons but there is an easier way.
 Godot allows you to set **scripts** or even **node trees** as **Autoload**.
 If you add a node/script as **Autoload** it will be automatically created and added above the scene tree upon start.
-The usual **Godot Lifecycle** functions are still run and you can access the class from anywhere in code.
+This makes the node accessible from anywhere, which is useful for many reasons.
+The usual **Godot Lifecycle** functions are still run.

 Let's add the `global_debug.gd` as an **Autoload**:
 1. **Open** the `Project Settings`